 Volunteers are needed to help with all these studies.
 James said last week that ideally they should either be students, who can bring their work with them, or young men or women who have time on their hands for other reasons.

 “We don’t want hypochondriacs, or sick people.
 We will need to screen volunteers carefully to be sure they are well.
-We need a group who are truly representative of the British people.
+We need a group who are truly representative of the population.
 That can include some who are overweight, though we particularly need people who feel they can eat whatever they like without putting on weight: they are pure gold.”